-The first three seasons of Arrested Development were critically acclaimed; however, because of low ratings, the show was cancelled in 2006.
+The first three seasons of Arrested Development were critically acclaimed; however, because of low ratings, the show was canceled in 2006.
 Fans were excited, however, when it was announced that Netflix would be licensing new episodes for a fourth season.
 While some critics gave the fourth season positive reviews, there were others that reviewed it negatively.
 One of the main issues was that it was completely underwhelming.
 The show’s tone changed and it wasn’t nearly as funny.
 The editing also wasn’t as tight and it ended up looking quite different from the first three seasons.
 Because the characters were much busier than they were during the show’s initial run, they often weren’t featured on-screen together, which all combined made for a truly terrible season.

 5. Homeland – Season 2

 Season one of Homeland was amazing – except for the season’s ending.
 Sergeant Brody should have blown himself and the vice president up or he should have been caught plotting to do so, then the show could have had a fresh start with season two.
 Because Brody was still around during season two, the show ended up becoming more of a love story with Carrie and Brody’s relationship rather than a spy thriller.
-It also didn’t help that the second season had some major plot holes like when Abu Nazir somehow makes it to United States and kidnaps Carrie.
+It also didn’t help that the second season had some major plot holes like when Abu Nazir somehow makes it to the United States and kidnaps Carrie.
 Why would he leave Syria for the United States where he will inevitably be caught?
 It does not make sense.

 4. Buffy the Vampire Slayer – Season 6